 Copyright © Nucleus Medical Media, Inc.

-If you have any of these symptoms do not assume it is due to nasal polyps.
-These symptoms may be caused by other conditions. : Mouth breathingA runny noseConstant stuffinessLoss or reduction of sense of smell or tasteDull headachesSnoring
+Symptoms may include: Mouth breathingA runny noseConstant stuffinessLoss or reduction of sense of smell or tasteDull headachesSnoring

 Pictures may be taken of your nose.
 This can be done with a

 Your bodily fluids and tissues may be tested.
 This can be done with: Sweat testAllergy skin testsBiopsy

 Talk with your doctor about the best treatment plan for you.
 Treatment options include the following: